-The Bedouins of the Gebeliya Tribe - 'the people of the mountains'
+The beduins of the Gebeliya Tribe - 'the people of the mountains'

-- are descendants of European Macedonians, who were sent to Saint Katherine
+- are the descendants of Macedonian people from Europe who were sent

-by emperor Justinian to protect the monastery.
-The Gebeliya (Jebeliya) have lived in the high mountains
+the sixth century AD, the Gebeliya (Jebeliya) live in the high mountains

 of Sinai, protecting the monastery and guiding people in need.

 When the hiking tourism has begun, some problems appeared because

 the bedouins speaking good English were taking all the jobs.
 To solve

 these problems, Sheikh Mousa had a purpose to create a unique office